labarba/pyexafmm-cise/README.md

 ### 2.2 Integration with Other Softwares (BEMPP ?)
 - Using PyExaFMM to solve BEM

 ## 3. Performance Comparison
 ### 3.1 FMM Problem
 - Accuracy, speed, and memory footprint as a function of experimental size.
 For different geometries.
 (See KIFMM Ying paper for some of the geometries that they try in that)
 - Probably most important sections tbh...

+Figures:
+- Critical graph of convergence for all three experiments.
+- Need to think about the best way to present this

 ### 3.2 BEM Problem (?)